 The type of jam you use in your cream tea is really up to you.
 Quite often strawberry jam is used but really you can use whatever you prefer.

-It was just one of the things we would do on a rainy day down there.
+It was just one of the things we would do on a rainy day down in Cornwall.
 And rainy days, believe me, we had enough every August 🙂

 I think raisin scones or sultana scones are a bit more interesting than a plain scone.

 Using a mix of fruits keeps it a bit of a surprise as to what you will get!